All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Lavorare di cesello is an Italian idiom for fine-tuning.
 English chisel corresponds to Italian words scalpello and cesello, the latter being smaller and used for jewels, medals and small objects, whereas the former is used in marble working.
 In the large decorative frame Filarete showed all his skill in handling the cesello.
 He enriched the traditional acanthus leaf motif with flowers, butterflies, lizards, heads of Roman emperors and episodes taken from the Metamorphoses and (Aesop's) fables.
 It took him twelve years to complete the door.

-(left) Bacchus/Dionysus turns pirates into dolphins (Book III); (right) Cadmus kills a dragon (Book III)
+(left) Bacchus/Dionysus turns pirates into dolphins (Book III) (see a floor mosaic from Thugga); (right) Cadmus kills a dragon (Book III)

 In the choice of the episodes and in their placement in the frieze Filarete followed only aesthetical criteria.
 This lack of order, reminiscent of the decoration of some medieval portals, was eventually criticized.
 Filarete complained about the poor recognition of his work in a small inscription on the door itself: CETERIS / OPERE / PRETIUM / FASTUS /...MUS / VE / MIHI / HILARITAS (Others receive money and glory for their works .. for me there is hilarity).
 In the XVIth century Giorgio Vasari defined the band a guazzabuglio (hotchpotch).